8 Effective Methods To Help You Lose Fat In Your Face

 Alcohol plays a larger role in what your face looks like than you probably know.
 Alcohol can cause inflammation and facial puffiness[7].

-It could also encourage bloating and fluid retention that can make your face appear chubby.
+It could also encourage bloating and fluid retention which can make your face appear chubby.

 It does not end there.